kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(7\) A flow chart of launch processing activities, including a list of all major tasks.
 The flow chart must include all hazardous tasks and identify where and when, with respect to liftoff, each hazardous task will take place.

-\(8\) Identification of each safety clear zone and hazard area established as required by §§417.411 and 417.413, respectively.
+\(8\) Identification of each safety clear zone and hazard area established as required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.411   Safety clear zones for hazardous operations.|§417.411]] and 417.413, respectively.

 \(9\) A summary of the means for announcing when any hazardous operation is taking place, the means for making emergency announcements and alarms, and identification of the recipients of each type of announcement.